Alexander Kasimovich Kazembek: Kazembek's missionary request and initial employment at Astrakhan

 Due to his conversion to Christianity, Kazembek was required to join the Russian imperial service in either a military, civil, or commercial position.
 He was told this by the governor-general of Astrakhan, who was following orders from the Russian general Aleksey Yermolov.
 The conditions placed upon Kazembek also included a written assurance not to leave Astrakhan without police approval and a prohibition against participating in Christian missionary work.
 Wishing to propagate the teachings of Christianity among his fellow countrymen, Kazembek submitted a formal request to Alexander I seeking authorization to do so.

 The missionaries initially sent Kazembek's request to Golitsyn for Alexander I's review, but he refused due to the latters worsening health.
 Subsequently, they reached out to Princess Sofia Sergeievna Meshcherskaia, a close companion and spiritual advisor to Alexander I, known for her role in facilitating communication between the Emperor and the missionaries.
 She agreed to present the request when the timing was more favorable but noted that it was not advisable to do so at that moment.

 Regarding future employment proposals, the Scottish Edinburgh authorities recommended on 2 September 1823 that Kazembek should not receive financial support that would elevate his lifestyle above his usual standard.
 They were concerned that such a change could tempt other Iranians to convert for material reasons.
 Additionally, Kazembek needed further training before he could teach others to prevent any potential for pride.
 Kazembek's study of religious texts, English language and literature was approved by the Edinburgh directors on 6 March 1824.
 Given a relatively small allowance, he was to be housed with one of the missionaries.

 Many months later, the Edinburgh board later disapproved of the 1,500 rubles annual allowance for Kazembek, noting that an unmarried missionary's standard was 1,200 rubles.
-They questioned why a upcoming missionary should receive more than a fully qualified European missionary.
+They questioned why an upcoming missionary should receive more than a fully qualified European missionary.
 Kazembek's allowance was thus adjusted to 1,200 rubles.
 In November 1824, concerns arose after it was found that wine was among Kazembek's expenses, leading to a regulation that he should only be given wine for health reasons to prevent any potential for misuse or scandal.
 By late 1824, the Russian government decided to remove Kazembek from missionary care, and he requested to join the College of Foreign Affairs in Saint Petersburg instead of military or commercial service.
 In April 1825, the Edinburgh directors agreed to support him if he could go to Saint Petersburg, but Kazembek was ultimately ordered to attend the College of Omsk in Siberia by 1 November 1825.